Rivière Du Poste

-Rivière Du Poste is a village in the south part of Mauritius located in both Savanne and Grand Port district.
-The locality is about 19 miles (30 km) south of Port Louis, the country's capital.
+Rivière Du Poste is a village in the southern part of Mauritius located in both Savanne and Grand Port districts.
+The locality is about 19 miles (30 km) south of Port Louis, the nation's capital.
 The village is administered by the Rivière du Poste Village Council under the aegis of the Savanne District Council.
-According to the census made by Statistics Mauritius in 2011, the population was at 2,170.
-The neighboring villages are La Flora (North West), Mare Tabac and Rose Belle (North East) and Camp Diable and Riviere Dragon in the south of the village.
+According to the census made by Statistics Mauritius in 2011, the population was 2,170.
+The neighboring villages are La Flora (north west), Mare Tabac and Rose Belle (north east) and Camp Diable and Riviere Dragon in the south of the village.

 History

 Rivière du Poste is named after the second largest river in Mauritius which crosses by the village and separates it into two districts: Savanne and Grand Port.
-The local Post office opened in 1909 which was prior, a Railway Station.
+The local post office opened in 1909 which was before the railway station.

 A popular attraction is the Pont Rouge (English: Red bridge), an old railway track which is now used by pedestrians to cross the river.
 There are numerous attractions such as waterfalls across the river at different spots.

 Sub locality

-The village itself is distributed into 4 parts:
+The village itself is divided into four parts: